 - Are below the Chase “5/24 rule”

+Even if you’re doing everything right, Chase can still decline your application for whatever reason they want, but you can improve your chances.
 If your application isn’t immediately approved, you should wait for the automated system to make a decision.
 If you’re declined, you should call Chase to be reconsidered.

 |For more travel and credit card news, deals and analysis sign up for our newsletter here.|